andrewmunsell/revel/manual/results.md

 [`revel.Controller`](../docs/godoc/controller.html#Controller) provides a couple methods to produce Results:
 * Render, RenderTemplate - render a template, passing arguments.
-* RenderJson, RenderXml - serialize a structure to json or xml.
+* RenderJson, RenderJsonP, RenderXml - serialize a structure to json, jsonp, or xml.
 * RenderText - return a plaintext response.
 * Redirect - redirect to another action or URL
 * RenderFile - return a file, generally to be downloaded as an attachment.